goFrendiAsgard/zaruba/README.md

 A component is usually based on specific template, but user can also create their own components from scratch.
 Also, a component should contains at least a single file:

-* `link`: Any executable script, containing set of commands to be executed when user perform `zaruba organize` or `zaruba watch`.
+* `link`: Any executable script, containing set of commands to be executed when user perform `zaruba organize-project` or `zaruba watch-project`.

-Optionally, a component can also has `organize-project` or any other shell script for custome command.
+Optionally, a component can also has `organize-project.zaruba` or any other shell script for custom command.

 To create a new component, you can perform: